-These instructions provide important information regarding assembly and wiring for use of the BHR° Curved Cup Introducer.
+These instructions provide important information regarding assembly and wiring for use of the BHR° curved cup introducer.

-NOTE: This Curved Cup Introducer is for use with BHR Resurfacing cups only.
+NOTE: This curved cup introducer is for use with BHR Resurfacing cups only.
+It is advised that when using Dysplasia cups the standard straight Introducer should be used.

-Acetabular Cup wiring instruction
+Acetabular Cup Wiring Instruction

-The following is the recommended method of attaching the Curved Cup Introducer to the acetabular component.
+The following is the recommended method of attaching the curved cup introducer to the acetabular component.

-To ensure correct component fixation, please note that the wire loops are specified as wire loops 1, 2 and 3.
+To ensure correct component fixation, please note that the wire loops are specified as wire loops 1, 2, and 3.